fluttercommunity/plus_plugins/packages/android_alarm_manager_plus/README.md

 | :-----: |
 |   ✅    |

+## Additional requirements

+You would also need a plugin to request [SCHEDULE_EXACT_ALARM](https://developer.android.com/reference/android/Manifest.permission#SCHEDULE_EXACT_ALARM) if your app targets Android 14 and newer.
+Google introduced SCHEDULE_EXACT_ALARM permission in [Android 12](https://developer.android.com/about/versions/12/behavior-changes-12#exact-alarm-permission).
+In Android 13 it was granted by default.
+Since Android 14 this permission [is denied by default](https://developer.android.com/about/versions/14/changes/schedule-exact-alarms) and apps need to ask user to provide it.
+`android_alarm_manager_plus` does not provide a way to work with this permission, so be sure to handle such logic yourself.
+To do so you would need an additional plugin, like [`permission_handler`](https://pub.dev/packages/permission_handler).

 ## Getting Started

 After importing this plugin to your project as usual, add the following to your